 Sounds obvious, but if you don’t give your new hire suitably challenging work during their probationary period, how can you possibly assess whether they are right for the role?

 By providing a mentor you can help new employees better get used to your company’s working environment.
-With ready access to an experienced colleague, they know who to turn to for advice and information and support.
+With ready access to an experienced colleague, they know who to turn to for advice, information and support.
 This helps improve their self-confidence and ability to meet expectations.

 5. Company culture